z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 you want to plot.
 There is another function `zx_px2bitmask()` that will tell you what byte to write given an x coordinate and we will see how that is used in the example below.

-It should be noted that both the character coordinates and pixel coordinates have (0,0) located at the top left of the screen.
+It should be noted that both the character coordinates and the pixel coordinates have (0,0) located at the top left of the screen.
 BASIC does the same for character coordinates but it places the pixel coordinate origin two character lines above the lower left of the screen.
 So the pixel coordinate system is a little bit different in C.

 ### Plotting Points on Screen

-To illustrate how this display manipulators can be used, let's write a program that plots points at random on the screen.
+To illustrate how these display manipulators can be used, let's write a program that plots points at random on the screen.
 Save this to a file called plot.c:

 ```
   /* C source start */